runtypes/runtypes/README.md

 The `Template` runtype validates that a value is a string that conforms to the template.

-**_There's only limited support for static type inference for this runtype._** You can use the familiar syntax to create a `Template` runtype:
+You can use the familiar syntax to create a `Template` runtype:

 ```ts
 const T = Template`foo${Literal('bar')}baz`;